Cook Like Czechs

 Notes

-• Makes 2 full glasses.
+• The basic recipe makes 2 full glasses.

 • SERVING: Serve hot in your favorite heatproof glass or porcelain mug.
 If you like, garnish with a few citrus slices for a nice display.
 If you prefer your brew sweeter, add a sugar bowl to the table.
 Everyone will be able to sweeten their warm drink to taste.